reworkhow/JWAS.jl/docs/src/manual/getstarted.md

 - Install Docker from [here](https://docs.docker.com/install/) for your platform.

-- From a terminal (on Mac or Linux), run the command: "docker run -it --rm -p 8888:8888 qtlrocks/jwas-docker:stable"
+- From a terminal (on Mac or Linux), run the command: "docker run -it \-\-rm -p 8888:8888 qtlrocks/jwas-docker:stable"

 This will start a Jupyter-IJulia Notebook server listening for HTTP connections on port 8888 with a randomly generated authentication token.
 Documentation for JWAS can be accessed from the notebook: "JWAS_notebooks/index.ipynb".